 The Green River formation in Southwestern Colorado is known as one of the world's richest oil shales and is the target for several oil companies' programs aimed at developing and evaluating technology to assess and develop the resource.
 Petrophysical evaluation of the potential liquid hydrocarbon yield is challenging due to the complex mineralogy that includes high and variable concentrations of minerals seldom encountered in conventional reservoirs.
-We present a case study of the evaluation of a comprehensive wireline and core data set that included natural, capture and inelastic gamma-ray spectroscopy, and NMR logs, and approximately twelve hundred feet of core-derived elemental and mineralogical analysis supplemented by Fischer Assays and RockEval pyrolysis measurements of the liquid hydrocarbon content.
+We present a case study of the evaluation of a comprehensive wireline and core data set that included capture and inelastic spectroscopy, natural gamma and NMR logs, and many hundreds of feet of core-derived elemental and mineralogical analysis supplemented by Fischer Assays and RockEval pyrolysis measurements of the liquid hydrocarbon content.

-The borehole was shallow, on gauge and filled with a low salinity drilling fluid, and the logs were acquired slowly, in conditions particularly suitable for good spectroscopy log quality.
-The dataset therefore offered an opportunity to assess the relative accuracy of the elemental yields from natural and induced gamma-ray spectroscopy in the most favorable conditions likely to be encountered
+The borehole was shallow, on gauge and filled with a low salinity drilling fluid, and the logs were acquired slowly, resulting in optimum log data quality, particularly in the case of the spectroscopy logs.
+The dataset therefore offered an opportunity to assess the relative accuracy of the elemental yields from natural and induced spectroscopy in the most favorable conditions likely to be encountered in oilfield operations, and as such represents a valuable reference for more general use of these logs.
+We showed that the tools' accuracy varied considerably from element to element, and used this information to select the elements used as inputs in the detailed mineralogical analysis that followed.